Giacomo Leopardi: Il pensiero dominante

 In 1831, Leopardi wrote Il pensiero dominante ("The Dominating Thought"), which exalts love as a living or vitalizing force in itself, even when it is unrequited.
 The poem, however, features only the desire for love without the joy and the vitalizing spirit and, therefore, remaining thought, illusion.
 Leopardi destroys everything, condemns everything, but wishes to save love from the universal miasma and protect it at least within the profundity of his own soul.
 The more desolate the solitude which surrounds him, the more tightly he grasps onto love as the faith in his idealized, illusory, eternal woman ("sua donna") who placates suffering, disillusion and bitterness.
-The poet of universal suffering sings of a good which surpasses the ills of life and, for an instant, seems to become the singer of a possible happiness.
+The poet of universal suffering sings of a good which surpasses the ills of life and, for an instant, seems to become the singer of possible happiness.
 But the idea of death as the only hope for man returns, since the world offers only two beautiful things: love and death.

 Il pensiero dominante represents the first ecstatic moment of love, which almost nullifies the awareness of human unhappiness.
 It is worth the price of tolerating the suffering of a long life in order to experience the joy of such beauty.
 Il pensiero dominante and Il risorgimento are the only poems of joy written by Leopardi, though even in those two poems there always reappears, inextinguishable, the pessimism which sees in the object of joy a vain image created by the imagination.

 Amore e Morte

 The concept of the love-death duality is taken up again in the 1832 canto Amore e Morte ("Love and Death").
 It is a meditation on the torment and annihilation which accompanies love.
-Love and death, in fact, are twins: the one is the generator of all things beautiful and the other puts an end to all ills.
+Love and death, in fact, are twins: one is the generator of all things beautiful and the other puts an end to all ills.
 Love makes strong and cancels the fear of death and when it dominates the soul, it makes it desire death.
 Some, who are won over by passion, will die for it happily.
 Others kill themselves because of the wounds of love.
 But happiness consists in dying in the drunkenness of passion.
 Of the two twins, Leopardi dares to invoke only death, which is no longer symbolized by the horrid Ade of Saffo, but by a young virgin who grants peace for eternity.
 Death is the sister of love and is the great consoler who, along with her brother, is the best that the world can offer.